MV Cougar Ace

-The MV Cougar Ace was a Singapore-flagged roll-on/roll-off car carrier vessel.
+MV Cougar Ace was a Singapore-flagged roll-on/roll-off car carrier vessel.
 The Cougar Ace was built by Kanasashi Co., of Toyohashi, Japan and launched in June 1993.
 Specifications cite a length of 199m, draft of 9.72m, beam of 32.26m and a maximum speed of 18.6 kn.
 Her Gross Tonnage is 55,328.
 She is owned by Mitsui O.S.K.
 Lines.

 On 4 May 2005, Cougar Ace delivered 5,214 automobiles at the Fraser River wharves in Richmond, British Columbia.
 This set a Canadian record for the most vehicles offloaded from a single ship.